Ana Fernández / SEO

 This involves:

-• Organize information into clear, hierarchical structures.
+• Organizing information into clear, hierarchical structures.

-Understanding the behavior of models
+Understanding model behavior

 • Lack of context